raphw/byte-buddy/README.md

 mvn package
 ```

+On these commands, Byte Buddy is cloned from GitHub and built on your machine.
+Byte Buddy is currently tested for the
+[*OpenJDK*](http://openjdk.java.net/) versions 6 and 7 and the *Oracle JDK* versions 7 and 8 using Travis CI.

 Note that the above build is optimized for its runtime and does not create all artifacts.
 To build the all artifacts,
 including the zero-dependency jar of Byte Buddy, use the `extras` profile: